Particular/docs.particular.net/nservicebus/upgrades/7to8/index.md

 * **NSB0003 Non-mapping expression used in ConfigureHowToFindSaga method**: No other statements besides mapping expressions using the provided `mapper` argument are allowed.
 * **NSB0006 Message that starts the saga does not have a message mapping**: Without a mapping expression, the correct saga data cannot be found for an incoming message.
 A code fix is available that will add a new mapping to the `ConfigureHowToFindSaga` method.
 If using a [custom saga finder](/nservicebus/sagas/saga-finding.md), the error can be suppressed.
 * **NSB0007 Saga data property is not writeable**: Properties on saga data classes must have public setters so they can be loaded properly.
 * **NSB0009 A saga cannot use the Id property for a Correlation ID**: The `Id` property is reserved for use by the saga.
-Because some saga storage options are case insensitive, the other casings `ID`, `id`, and `iD` are also not allowed.
+Because some saga storage options are case insensitive, `ID`, `id`, and `iD` are also not allowed as properties for a Correlation ID.
 * **NSB0015 Saga should not implement IHandleSagaNotFound**: The `IHandleSagaNotFound` extension point allows handling *any* message where saga data cannot be loaded.
 Implementing this interface on a saga gives the wrong impression that it only handles sagas not found for that saga, which is incorrect.
 Instead, implement the saga not found logic on a separate class.

 ## OpenTelemetry

-NServiceBus 8 comes with built-in OpenTelemetry support for tracing and metrics.
+NServiceBus 8 includes built-in OpenTelemetry support for tracing and metrics.
 To enable OpenTelemetry instrumentation in NServiceBus, refer to the [NServiceBus OpenTelemetry documentation](/nservicebus/operations/opentelemetry.md).

 The tracing functionality is compatible with the [NServiceBus.Extensions.Diagnostics](https://github.com/jbogard/NServiceBus.Extensions.Diagnostics) community package available for NServiceBus version 7.
 When upgrading endpoints from version 7, switch to the built-in OpenTelemetry support following these steps:

-1. Remove the references to the `NServiceBus.Extensions.Diagnostics` and `NServiceBus.Extensions.Diagnostics.OpenTelemetry` packages.
+1. Remove references to the `NServiceBus.Extensions.Diagnostics` and `NServiceBus.Extensions.Diagnostics.OpenTelemetry` packages.
-2. Enable NServiceBus OpenTelemetry support using the `endpointConfiguration.EnableOpenTelemetry()` API.
+1. Enable NServiceBus OpenTelemetry support using the `endpointConfiguration.EnableOpenTelemetry()` API.
-3. Change the source name in the `AddSource(...)` method of the `TracerProviderBuilder` and `MeterProviderBuilder` APIs from `"NServiceBus.Extensions.Diagnostics"` to `"NServiceBus.Core"`.
+1. Change the source name in the `AddSource(...)` method of the `TracerProviderBuilder` and `MeterProviderBuilder` APIs from `"NServiceBus.Extensions.Diagnostics"` to `"NServiceBus.Core"`.

 The spans and metrics captured by NServiceBus can differ from the community package.